 In Octopussy, James Bond comes to the office wearing a three-piece suit by Douglas Hayward in dark grey serge with a white rope stripe.
 Because the grey isn’t very dark, the rope stripe isn’t as overbearing as it could be on a dark navy or charcoal suit.
 And a white rope stripe on a black suit makes one look like a gangster The timelessness of the grey rope stripe is proven by it’s recent appearance in Skyfall, but now it is with a light blue stripe that coordinates with Daniel Craig’s shirt.
 The suit in Octopussy is a classic button three, cut with a clean chest and has natural shoulders with roped sleeve heads.
 The lapels are a little on the narrow side, in comparison with the classically-balanced lapels on the beige gabardine suit we see following this one.
 The jacket has double vents, three buttons on the cuffs and flapped pockets.
 The trousers have a flat front.
 The waistcoat has six buttons, with the bottom left open.

-The light blue poplin shirt is made by Frank Foster and has a spread collar, a placket and rounded single-button cuffs with oversized buttons.
+The sky blue cotton voile—a high-twist airy and semi-sheer fabric—shirt is made by Frank Foster and has a large spread collar, a front placket and large rounded single-button cuffs with oversized buttons.
 The brick red tie has the dull sheen of a repp tie, and it is neatly tied in a four-in-hand knot.
 Bond enters the office carrying a medium grey trilby with a black ribbon.
 Even though none of the elements of this outfit match each other, everything goes well together in a most classic way.